notae-ai/github-action-nixpacks/README.md

 ## Inputs

 - `context`: The build's context, specifying the set of files located at the provided PATH or URL.
 It is required to point to your application source code.
+- `config`: The path to the config file (e.g nixpacks.toml).
+This is useful when the config file is not at the root of the context, for example in a mono-repository.
 - `tags`: A comma-separated list of tags to apply to the built image.
 Defaults to unix timestamp, git SHA, and `latest`.
 - `labels`: An optional, comma-separated list of metadata labels to add to the image.
 - `platforms`: An optional, comma-separated list of target platforms for the build.